AVAILABLE ON BLU-RAY AND DVD

 Screenwriter Tom Mankiewicz used little of Ian Fleming’s novel except many character names and settings, and added even more humour when Moore got the part as Bond.
 His first introduction to Moore’s Bond, encountering another agent in a garden then jumping off what is revealed to be a skyscraper, was never shot.
 When Connery refused to return, Clint Eastwood was asked but turned the part down, and even Burt Reynolds, Paul Newman and Robert Redford were all considered.
 Julian Glover, John Gavin, Jeremy Brett, Simon Oates, John Ronane, and William Gaunt were tested, with Michael Billington the frontrunner, before Albert O’ Broccoli chose Moore, who had been considered in 1962 and 1969.
 Mankiewicz initially wrote Solitaire as a black woman to be played Diana Ross, but certain countries may have objected.
 As it was, Bond’s love scene with Rosie Carver was cut from the South African version.
 Desmond Llewelyn was written out of three episodes of the TV series Follyfoot so he could appear in the film, but to his annoyance found that he wasn’t in it.
+Bond’s intended first appearance, juming off a skyscraper with a villain, was removed from the script.
 Civil unrest prevented scenes from being filmed in Haiti, and they changed that particular setting to the ficticious San Monique and shot in Jamaica.
 There, the crew discovered a crocodile farm owned by a Ross Kananga, with the sign “trespassers will be eaten.”
 The farm was put into the script and the villain named Kananga, while Ross did the famous crocodile jump and on the fifth take had his trousers torn by a crocodile snapping at his heel.
 The Louisiana bayous and Harlem, where a local gang was paid protection money to ensure the crew’s safety, were also used.
 Moore cracked some teeth and twisted his knee when a boat he was in crashed into a boat house, while Dennis Edwards fainted when the snake supposed to kill his character was waved in front of him.
 Live And Let Die made more money than Diamonds And Forever, and despite middling reviews proved that Moore was immediately accepted as Bond.

 For once we don’t see Bond at all in the pre-credits scene, which features three agents being killed.
 One is murdered via an electric shock through his ear pieceduring a conference, one is tied up and poisoned by a snake while natives dance about, and one, in one of the coolest moments of the film, is stabbed during a funeral procession where the “mourners” suddenly burst into dance as the band switches from a slow march to a lively dance.
 It’s so inspired and well executed [sorry].
 Then we get a title song from Paul McCartney and Wings, which remains one of the best Bond songs ever, innovatively moving from a thoughtful ballad to hard rock to even a bit of reggae, and the start/stop nature of the piece cut very well to the first class credit sequence with the usual shadowed nudes accompanied by firebrands and skulls.
 Mankiewicz then does some interesting things in introducing the new 007, like having M and Miss Moneypenny visit Bond in his house [where of course he’s got a woman and has to hide her from M] to Bond being a bit of a fool [even the first card he picks from Solitaire is ‘The Fool’] as he blunders into Harlem sticking out very sorely indeed.
 Bond’s first meeting with Solitaire ends hilariously with, after Bond has picked a second card and it turns out to be – of course – ‘The Lovers’ – Bond calmly says to her: “Now promise you’ll stay right there, I shan’t be long” as he’s led away to be killed.
 It’s just so well played by Moore.
 Like him or loath him – and there was a time where it seemed to be cool to loath him – he puts his own stamp on the role very quickly.